Degree Requirements and Year-One Courses

 Marquette University Law School offers a part-time option for students who wish to pursue a J.D.
 Part-time students may complete the 90 credits required for the J.D. degree in as many as six years or, with summer attendance, in as few as four.
 Admission and graduation requirements are identical for part-time and full-time students, making it possible to convert from part-time to full-time status at any time after the first academic year.
 A minimum of two courses must be taken each semester.

-All students should work closely with the Law School’s Associate Dean for Academic Affairs, Nadelle Grossman, and Associate Dean for Administration and Registrar, Bonnie M. Thomson before enrolling, as some classes require specific sequencing and prerequisites.
+All students should work closely with the Law School’s Associate Dean for Academic Affairs, Nadelle Grossman, and Assistant Dean of Students Anna Fodor before enrolling, as some classes require specific sequencing and prerequisites.

 Part-time students should plan to attend parts of at least three days for the first two years.
 All 1L courses are offered during the day.
 After completing the 1L curriculum, students may choose to attend two or more days per week, depending on how quickly they wish to complete the program.
 Part-time students have until the end of their second year to complete the 1L course requirements.

 Entering part-time students may take two or three 1L courses in each of their first two semesters.
 They must take Legal Analysis, Writing, and Research 1 and at least one, but no more than two, of the following three courses in their first semester: Criminal Law (3 credits), Torts (4 credits), or Contracts (4 credits).